publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schA/ptIV/sptD/m__us_usc_t26_s45Q.md

         (2) __Secure geological storage__

-            The Secretary, in consultation with the Administrator of the Environmental Protection Agency  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-A comma probably should appear. </sup></sup>  the Secretary of Energy, and the Secretary of the Interior,, <sup>\[2\]</sup>  <sup><sup> 2 So in original. </sup></sup>  shall establish regulations for determining adequate security measures for the geological storage of carbon dioxide under paragraph (1)(B) or (2)(C) of subsection (a) such that the carbon dioxide does not escape into the atmosphere.
+            The Secretary, in consultation with the Administrator of the Environmental Protection Agency, the Secretary of Energy, and the Secretary of the Interior, shall establish regulations for determining adequate security measures for the geological storage of carbon dioxide under paragraph (1)(B) or (2)(C) of subsection (a) such that the carbon dioxide does not escape into the atmosphere.
 Such term shall include storage at deep saline formations, oil and gas reservoirs, and unminable coal seams under such conditions as the Secretary may determine under such regulations.

         (3) __Tertiary injectant__